mrfdev/1MB/Resources/pregeneration.md

 # Pre-generation of Worlds on Minecraft

+## Efficient Minecraft World Management

-This page is a suggestion on managing your Minecraft worlds through chunk pre-generation (pregen) to help your server performance and give your players an improved gaming experience.
+Welcome to this page, where we provide suggestions for managing your Minecraft worlds through chunk pre-generation (pregen).
+Our aim is to help improve server performance and enhance the gaming experience for your players.

-Every server (type) is different, what works for me might not work for you.
-The goal here is to realise your options, learn from it, and to apply it to your personal situation.
+Please keep in mind that every server type is unique, and what works for me may not necessarily work for you.
+The primary goal here is to explore your options, gain knowledge from the suggestions, and apply them according to your specific situation.

-## Introduction to chunk pre-generation
+## An Introduction to Chunk Pre-Generation

-To pre-generate a world, or more specifically a chunk within your world map region file, is to take away the load 'now' so it doesn't have to do these calculations 'later'.
+Chunk pre-generation involves generating specific chunks within your world map's region files in advance, alleviating the computational load at the moment and avoiding the need for calculations later.

-Normally when a player joined the server and starts exploring they will potentially load chunks that have never been visited before.
-As that happens it has to generate it (based on the world seed etc) and load it and present it to the player, who can then see it and interact with it.
+Typically, when a player joins the server and begins exploring, they may encounter chunks that have never been visited before.
+In such cases, the server needs to generate and load those chunks based on the world seed, presenting them to the player for interaction.

-Doing the pre-generation of that chunk ahead of time means we can skip that step and save stress on the server, remove the 'wait time' for the player.

-And while this might be just a tiny bit of server stress and a tiny bit of wait time that we're saving, with a multiplayer server it's realistic that more than one player is active, is moving, some are teleporting, or randomly teleporting, switching worlds, etc. It all adds up, and if that normally would cause the TPS to drop for your server, pre-generating a world could potentially help fix that as it takes the edge off.
+By pre-generating these chunks ahead of time, we can bypass this step, reducing stress on the server and eliminating the "wait time" for the player.
+Although the savings in server stress and wait time may seem small individually, in a multiplayer environment with multiple active players, constant movement, teleportation, world switching, and more, these factors accumulate.
+This cumulative impact can potentially lead to a drop in TPS (Ticks Per Second) on your server.

+Pre-generating the world can help alleviate this strain, providing a smoother experience for players.

 ### Questions I always get

-Q: Can I pregen on 1.8 or only on 1.16 worlds?
+Q: Can I pregen on 1.8 or only on 1.20 worlds?
 A: There are plugins for almost every version.

 Q: But pregen drops the tps of the server!!
-A: Sometimes, this depends on your hosting solution.
+A: Sometimes, this depends on your hosting solution and server-engine.
 This is server-management, don't run it live if it impacts your server too much.
+Chunky has proven to run well on Paper.

 Q: Do I need to have a big server to pregen?
 A: Not really, but yes, I do recommend having 4GB or more available, and you can offsite pregenerate most of the time (local system for example)